Indianapolis Luxury Single-Level Living Homes

-As of Indianapolis's premier home builders, you're never far away from one of our low maintenance communities.
+As of Indianapolis's premier home builders, you're never far away from one of our luxury single-level homes in low-maintenance communities.
 Discover the lifestyle that awaits when you move to an Epcon home.

 If you’ve got your heart set on retiring in the Midwest, Indianapolis could present a great move.
 The capital of Indiana is the heart and hub of the state, providing so many reasons for making this urban area your hometown.
 Livability has twice ranked the thriving Indianapolis among the Top 10 Best Downtowns in the country, and here are five more reasons to retire in Indiana.